 Whilst the need to normalise conversations around periods is evident, women also need education so they understand how their body works, what is a normal period at specific stages of their lifecycle, and are able to recognise symptoms or changes which may necessitate them seeking help.
-In a recent report (Public Health England, 2018: P4) women of all ages cited school as the place where they had gained most of their knowledge about their reproductive health but that information they had received had often been basic, and they frequently remained unaware of what to expect or how to manage their reproductive health needs throughout their lives.
+Public Health England (2018) have reported that women of all ages cited school as the place where they had gained most of their knowledge about their reproductive health but that information they had received had often been basic, and they frequently remained unaware of what to expect or how to manage their reproductive health needs throughout their lives.
 There is also a need to include men and boys in these conversations to help reduce stigma and taboo around the menstrual cycle, so they have more understanding about periods, and are supportive about the difficulties women and girls may face.
-The All-Party Parliamentary Group on Women's Health has recognised the importance of educating teenagers about menstrual health and in 2018 formed a Menstrual Health Coalition.
-The objectives of this coalition are to address stigma and the need for education, to improve pathways and access to care, and to tackle period poverty.